Chase Petty

 Chase Robert Petty (born April 4, 2003) is an American professional baseball pitcher for the Cincinnati Reds of Major League Baseball (MLB).
 He was selected by the Minnesota Twins in the first round of the 2021 MLB draft.
 He was traded to the Reds in 2022 and made his MLB debut in 2025.

 Early life and amateur career

-Petty initially grew up in Millville, New Jersey, before his family moved to Somers Point, New Jersey, when he was 14.
+Petty grew up in Millville, New Jersey, and then Somers Point, New Jersey at age 14.
 He attended Mainland Regional High School.
 He committed to play college baseball at the University of Florida during his sophomore year.
 Petty's junior season was canceled due to COVID-19, after which he focused on physical training and increased his fastball velocity to 100 mph.
 As a senior, he was named the New Jersey Gatorade Player of the Year after pitching to a 6–1 win–loss record with a 1.00 earned run average (ERA) and 99 strikeouts in 48 2/3 innings pitched.